yawenx2004/dart-cosc076/portfolio/README.md

 Sample RRT_unstuck solution:

 #### Environment 1: low wall 🚧
 Very quickly the advantages of RRT_unstuck behind to show up.
-Althouguh
+Although RRT takes only half the time taken by RRT_unstuck to find a solution, this only applies when RRT is actually able to vault over the obstacle.
+In 60% of the trials RRT gets stuck behind the obstacle and begins to only grow points ad infinitum in the same tiny section of the search space.

 ```
 | trial  | RRT                                 | RRT_unstuck                         |
 | ------ | vertices in tree | length of path   | vertices in tree | length of path   |